 There have been many cases over the years where jury decisions have been challenged or overturned by the decision of the judge.

-In 1960, and the case of Bushell, It was decided that the jury were to be considered as sole arbitrators of fact and that the judge could not challenge their decisions.
+In Bushel’s Case (1670), it was decided that the jury were to be considered as sole arbitrators of fact and that the judge could not challenge their decisions.

 A modern day jury

-Today’s systems of jury say nothing whilst in the court room.
-They retire into a secluded room where they will discuss amongst themselves the facts of the case.
+Today’s systems of jury say nothing while in the court room.
+They retire into a secluded room where they will discuss among themselves the facts of the case.